ajitsingh98/Data-Science-Interview-Questions-Answers/machine_learning_fundamentals.md

 - Min Hash
 ---

-Q. A data scientist extracts a feature vector from an image using a pre-trained ResNet34 CNN as follows
+### Q: A data scientist extracts a feature vector from an image using a pre-trained ResNet34 CNN as follows

     ```python
     import torchvision.models as models